JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 The custom layout example highlights how childs **must be measured and positioned during the measure step**.
 We have basically reimplemented a subset of the features already offered by `Column` for the sake of the example.

-So these would be the suggested ways to approach to writing your own composables to match how compose works internally.
+These are valuable insights to keep in mind to write our own composables to match how compose works internally.

----
+**Back to WithConstraints**

 `WithConstraints` is a very specific case that doesn't match any of the above, since it does not compose its children during the composition phase.
-Its implementation actually **postposnes composition of children** until there is some additional information available: The parent constraints.
+It actually **postposnes composition of children** until there is some additional information available: Parent constraints.

 Childs of `WithConstraints` are composed **during the measure step**, not like the rest of the layouts in compose.
-This is called **subcomposition** across the Jetpack Compose codebase.
-And it obviously has a bit of performance overhead.
-This is why the other options are recommended where possible, instead of `WithConstraints`.
+This is called **subcomposition** across the codebase.
+And it has a bit of performance overhead.
+This is why the other options explained are recommended first where possible, instead of `WithConstraints`.

 Said that, the real use case for `WithConstraints` is **conditional composition**.
 Here's an example: